solidigm/endurance_profiler/README.md

 Removes all files that were created when running the tool.
 Including the log files.

-### setDevice nvmeXnX

-Sets the device to be monitored.
-This option has one mandatory parameter: the nvme device e.g. nvme1n1 The option is required before the service can be started.

 ## Tested Operating Systems

 - Ubuntu 18.04, 20.04, 22.04